What is the deadline to submit an application?

 Will it help if I ask my customers to also nominate my restaurant so they can show their support?

-The number of nominations will not impact final selection.
-Members of the general public may suggest a restaurant, but a restaurant owner’s application will allow for more information toward final consideration and only restaurants that complete a full application will be eligible to receive a grant.
+Members of the general public may suggest a restaurant to raise awareness of the restaurant to the grant program, but a restaurant owner’s application will allow for more information toward final consideration.
+Only restaurants that complete a full application will be eligible to receive a grant.

-The grant selection criteria for eligible U.S. small historic restaurants are as follows:
+The grant selection criteria for eligible U.S. small historic restaurants:

 What is the program timeline?